 Have you ever known what it was like to sit down to a plate of food and then kinda forget where you had placed it right after?
-Well, if you haven’t had that experience yet, then chances are you probably will have it at Sapporo Revolving Sushi, where your chances of getting a good meal could quite literally pass you by.
+Well, if you haven’t had that experience yet, then chances are you probably will have it at Sapporo Revolving Sushi, where your chances of getting a good meal could quite literally pass you by where to find a moving company.
 Known for its conveyer belt sushi service system that allows guests to pick up whatever item they want off the menu, Sapporo is a great choice for anyone eager to enjoy fresh sushi in a more fun and innovative way.

 14. Café Sanuki

 If you’re looking for an authentic taste of Japan in Las Vegas, Café Sanuki would be the place to find it.
-Known for using fresh, organic ingredients imported from Japan, Café Sanuki is the go-to spot for authentic Udon noodles.
+Known for using furniture store near San Diego CA, fresh, organic ingredients imported from Japan, Café Sanuki is the go-to spot for authentic Udon noodles.
 With a growing menu of MSG-free meat and veggie dishes, pork belly bao munchies, and even the first-ever Calpico (Japanese sweet drink) juice dispenser in Las Vegas, this is a place that is worth checking out due to its great food, friendly service, and family atmosphere.